 There are 595 species of plants, with 7 endemic genera.
 Although the herpetofauna has not radiated extensively (39 species), half of the amphibians and 34% of the reptiles are endemic.
 9% of the 54 species of mammals are endemic including the endangered Omiltemi cottontail rabbit.
 There are 161 species of butterfly, making it one of the most diverse areas in the Mexican Pacific.

 The state of Guerrero has the 4th highest bird richness in the world.
 In total there are 160 bird species in the ecoregion, with 28 endemics, including the short-crested coquette, white-tailed hummingbird, Oaxaca hummingbird, and white-throated jay.

 Main threats to this ecoregion are all associated with the removal of vegetation and the subsequent cascade effects.
-Clearing of forest for large-scale agriculture projects is devastating and threatens this ecoregion with complete destruction.
-Lower montane forest is being cleared for agricultural use such as growing corn, citrus fruits, and coffee.
+Clearing of forests for large-scale agriculture projects is devastating and threatens this ecoregion with complete destruction.
+The lower montane forest is being cleared for agricultural use such as growing corn, citrus fruits, and coffee.
 Cloud forests are also being cleared for coffee plantations and the pine; oak and fir forests are being removed for lumber.
-One of the after effects of deforestation is the subsequent invasion by grass, which also affects the distribution and numbers of mammals.
+One of the after-effects of deforestation is the subsequent invasion by grass, which also affects the distribution and number of mammals.
 Game hunting affects big and medium-sized mammals, and road expansion makes mammals an easier target for hunters.
 Conservation actions have been complicated by illegal drug production in the range.